 This creates a smooth transition between web browsing and a VR experience, for example you might be interested in buying a new house, you visit a property website, view details about the house and then enter WebVR mode to view the rooms in 360 with a VR headset.
 This really enhances the current web experience.

 It took us a several days to review the A-Frame documentation and adopt our current VR app for WebVR.
 What you’re seeing when you enter the environment is 6 square planes connected together to make a cube.
 The 6 planes each have a different texture on them and are rendered using 3ds Max so that they all look connected in this cube configuration.
 We then placed a camera in the centre of the cube, giving the impression you’re in the conference room.

 An alternative to rendering 6 different textures for the walls is to render a sphere and map the texture to this sphere using A-Frame.
 We then embedded the movie texture into the front plane and added ambient sound to the front plane where the audience is.

-What helped hugely was going through the A-Frame examples which provide the source code for how they were built – review and adapt this for your needs is the best way to get started.
+What helped hugely was going through the A-Frame examples which provide the source code for how they were built – reviewing and adapting this for your needs is the best way to get started.